skip to content

 By fostering a positive and supportive work culture, employers can not only improve the overall well-being of staff but also increase productivity and retention, with employees likely to stay in their roles longer when they feel happy and respected.

-Our Good Employment resource has been designed as a guide for employers, employees, apprentices, and self-employed professionals, to help everyone within the equestrian sector understand their rights and responsibilities in the workplace.
+Our Good Employment resource has been designed as a broad guide for employers, employees, apprentices, and self-employed professionals, to help everyone within the equestrian sector understand their rights and responsibilities in the workplace.
+The Equestrian Employers Association provides equestrian employers with support and advice, with members able to use a full range of tools that have been developed specifically for our sector to enable them to comply with all employment laws.

 Read the GOV.UK principles of good employment: Principles of good employment